dwyl/PWA-Liveview/README.md

 ### Phoenix live_reload

-In "dev.exs", use the following in "config :liveview_pwa, LiveviewPwaWeb.Endpoint,":
+In "dev.exs", use the following in "config :liveview_pwa, LiveviewPwaWeb.Endpoint," to let `Phoenix` code reload listen to only `.ex |.heex` file changes (_no_ static asset):

 ```elixir
 live_reload: [